protocol/research-website/content/tutorials/resnetlab-on-tour/drand/index.md

 ---

 drand is a distributed randomness beacon.
-It provides publicly-verifiable, unpredictable and bias-resistant random numbers as a public service.
+It provides publicly-verifiable, unpredictable, and bias-resistant random numbers as a public service.
 In this module, we'll walk through:
   - Threshold Cryptography & Randomness
   - Distributed Key Generation in drand
   - The Setup and Randomness Generation Phases